strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > Your answer here
->I think the code style is pep8 because the variables are whole words seperated by an underscore _.
+>I think the code style is pep8 because the variables are whole words separated by an underscore _.
-The codding style could be the same as sense_hat because the code uses whole words for variables, self is used in both and the function names are named simarlerlly.
+The codding style could be the same as sense_hat because the code uses whole words for variables, self is used in both and the function names are named simlarly.

 2. List three aspects of this convention you see applied in the code.

-> The conventions I see are using whole words that are seperated with under scores, using capital letters for variables and using three quotes for comments.{needs fixing !!!}
+> The conventions I see are using whole words that are separated with under scores, using capital letters for variables and using three quotes for comments.{needs fixing !!!}
 >

 3. Give two examples of organizational documentation in the code.